10 Ephedra Sinica Seeds, "Ma Huang," TCM; Gobi Desert, Inner Mongolia

 - Lesson 2: Nobody can 'sex' ephedra seeds.
-They're just seeds.
+They're not puppies.
 Don't be dumber.

-- Lesson 3: Grow them like a cactus in sandy soil; here's how:
+- Lesson 3: Grow them like a cactus in sandy, rocky soil; Here's how:

-Seeds are imported from the Inner Mongolia Autonomous Region of China which is largely desert.
+Seeds are imported from the Gobi Desert of Inner Mongolia Autonomous Region of China.
 Germination rate at source was reported at 85% and confirmed by an independent trial here in the USA.
 Some customers report only getting 50%, Some only 10%, but they are likely not using ideal germination methods (some report 100%).

 One of my bestsellers!
 Also one of my personal sacred plants.

 More Germination instructions under the 'Plant Lore' pull down menu on the Ephedra page.

 ~Allow one to 24 months for full germination.~